Edge Shopping Stand-Down Violations

 I’ll update this piece with when others dig into the contracts and compare Honey’s practices with the governing requirements.
 But after more than 20 years working on affiliate fraud—my first piece on this subject was, wow, 2004—let me offer four observations.

 One, it’s easy to get complacent.
 Much of what Honey does is distressingly normal among browser extensions.
 Test the Rakuten Cashback app and you’ll find much the same thing.
-Above, I linked to litigation against Honey, but there’s also now similar litigation against Capital One, alleging that its Capital One Shopping browser extension does much the same.
+Above, I linked to litigation against Honey, but there’s also now similar litigation against Capital One, alleging that its Capital One Shopping browser extension is out of line the same way as Honey.
 Brook and Adam are right that Honey’s tactics aren’t a surprise to anyone who’s been in the industry for decades.
 Many people have come to accept behaviors that don’t follow the literal meaning of stated policies.
+Some would say the policy is out of date.
+I’d say, instead, that key decision-makers have been asleep at the switch.

 Four, personalities and work styles invite even merchant staff to accept what Honey is doing.
 Representative short-hand: “Go along to get along.”
-Many marketers chose this line of work to make connections, not to play policeman.
+Most marketers chose this line of work to make connections, not to play policeman.
 Attend an affiliate marketing conference and you’re a lot more likely to see DJs and beer (party!) than network sniffers and virtual machines (forensic tools).
 Meanwhile, it’s awfully easy for an affiliate manager to tell a boss “we’re working with Honey, the billion-dollar product from PayPal”—then head to the Honey gala at an industry conference.
 Conversely, consider the affiliate manager who has to explain “we wasted $50k on Honey last month.”
 People have been fired for less.
-Ultimately, online marketing plays a procurement function—trying to spend an employer or client’s money as skillfully as possible, to get as much benefit as possible for as little expenditure as possible.
-But that’s hard work.
-I don’t fault those who want an easier path.
-And I don’t fault those who prefer the networking and gala side of marketing over the software forensics.
-Nonetheless, collective focus elsewhere goes a long way towards explaining how problems can linger for years.
+Ultimately, online marketing plays a procurement function—trying to spend an employer or client’s money as skillfully as possible, to get as much benefit as possible for as little expense as possible.
+That’s hard work, and I don’t fault those who want an easier path.
+I also don’t fault those who prefer the networking and gala side of marketing over the software forensics.
+Nonetheless, collective focus on the fun stuff goes a long way towards explaining how problems can linger (and grow).

 Is Honey profitable for merchants?